Kalafut-organization/elephant_vending_machine_backend/docs/hardware/router.rst

 #.
 Connect your computer via ethernet to router port "Ethernet 1"
 #.
 Navigate to :code:`192.168.0.1` in a web browser
 #.
-Set the admin login password, which Katie should have, and click "Next"
+Set the admin login password (originally "urfSj6GeUCntSmx9") and click "Next"
 #.
 Set timezone to "Eastern Time" and click "Next"
 #.
 Leave internet connetion type set to "Dynamic IP" and click "Next"
 #.
 Leave "Do NOT Clone MAC Address" selected and click "Next"
 #.
-Set both the 2.4GHz and 5GHz networks to use the SSID "Elephant-Vending-Machine" and set the password for both to the correct WiFi login password, which Katie should have then click "Next"
+Set both the 2.4GHz and 5GHz networks to use the SSID "Elephant-Vending-Machine" and set the password for both to the correct WiFi login password (originally "urfSj6GeUCntSmx9") then click "Next"
 #.
 You should now be on the Summary page.
 Make sure all settings look correct and select "Save"

 Configuring Static IPs for Raspberry Pis